2009

 Note: Dimensions are approximate.

-Our work has been presented in a variety of contexts, from the Museum of Modern Art to underground raves, from NASA to the Whitney Biennale.
+Our work has been presented in a variety of contexts, from the Museum of Modern Art to underground raves, from NASA to the Whitney Biennale, from the sandy beaches of Brazil to warehouses in Shanghai.
 We are interested in kinesis, collaboration, DIY, modularity and open-source.

 Kinetic